D.W. Tomlinson, Early Portrait, Ca. 1921 (Source: NASM)

 Newark Star-Eagle, December 27, 1929 (Source: NASM)

-This marriage did not last long, as Tomlinson's NASM biographical file cites his marriage to Margaret Castellini of Cincinnati, OH on August 25, 1937.
+This marriage lasted seven years, as Tomlinson's NASM biographical file cites his marriage to Margaret Castellini (b.
+1911) of Cincinnati, OH.

 From 1936-37, he was "Test Pilot TWA, Inc. & North American, Inc." His assignments at TWA during the 1930's took Tomlinson on many high altitude weather flights and transcontinental speed records with company aircraft.
 TWA had a reputation as a "pilot's" and "engineer's" airline, and was conspicuous in the 1930s for pioneering superior equipment and operating techniques.

 For example, Tomlinson, along with Register pilots Charles Lindbergh and Jack Frye, were responsible for providing the specifications for an air transport aircraft to the Douglas Aircraft Company (Donald W. Douglas, Proprietor).
 The result of that collaboration was the DC-1 in 1933.

 On February 18, 1934, Eddie Rickenbacker, and a group of Register pilots, Jack Frye, Tomlinson, Larry Fritz, Paul E. Richter, Jr. and John Collings flew a prototype of the DC-1 from Burbank, CA, to Newark, NJ in a record-breaking 13 hours and 4 minutes.The DC-1 & 2, and DC-3, are commonly regarded as the aircraft that enabled commercial passenger travel finally to become viable, acceptable to the public and cost-effective.
 An undated and unsourced newspaper cartoon, right, summarized some of Tomlinson's pioneering activities for the airlines.